If you’ve ever been around a relaxed and happy cat, you many have notice them engage in the act of kneading, often accompanied by strong purring.

 ~ the cat is patting down the ground to improve its sleeping surface.

-If you own a cat, it is understandable if either of these possible reasons disappoints you.
+If you own a cat, it is understandable if any of these possible reasons disappoints you.
 Going from believing that this is a sign of love to believing that you are being marked as property could be a shock.
 They are, however, encouraging signs.

 Cats that paw the legs of their humans for scent marking will still have a strong attachment and a desire to stop other cats from getting near.
 It is a different sort of love, but it is still love.

 As for their bedding, it makes sense for cats to want to mark something so precious and vital for their well-being.
 This is where they are meant to feel secure at night and it makes sense for them to try and warn off any potential threats or rivals.
 This is still true even if their rival is an overly friendly canine that shares their room.